yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 [1,3..] ⇔ [1,3,5,7,9,11...]
 ~~~

-And most functions will work with them.
+and most functions will work with them.
 Also, there is a built-in function `take` which is equivalent to our `take'`.

 <a href="code/02_Hard_Part/40_Infinites_Structures.lhs" class="cut">02_Hard_Part/<strong>40_Infinites_Structures.lhs</strong> </a>